Gutman Library Access and Borrowing

 Off-site Access to Electronic Resources

 - To support the work of all Harvard alumni, the Harvard Library offers a curated collection of online resources.
-This collection includes an EBSCO alumni database, JSTOR, ABI/Inform (business), and many more resources.
+This collection includes an alumni-specific version of the EBSCO Academic Search database, JSTOR, ABI/Inform (business), and many more resources.

 - Have a citation and looking for full text?
 Best bets for HGSE grads: EBSCO Academic Search Alumni Edition, JSTOR, Project Muse, and Sage Journals.